As a complement to our candied pecans, these spiced pecans will keep you warm on cold nights!

 - Spread pecans in a single layer on a large baking sheet and bake for 10 to 12 minutes, stirring after 5 minutes and again at 8 minutes.

-"Spiced nuts will keep, tightly covered, for several weeks, assuming no one knows where you've hidden them." -- says the recipe courtesy of Dennis and Pam Boettcher.
+"Spiced nuts will keep, tightly covered, for several weeks, assuming no one knows where you've hidden them."
+Recipe is provided courtesy of Dennis and Pam Boettcher.

 If you would like to add a recipe for us to post, please e-mail us at Sarah@twinspringspecans.com